Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Acknowledgments

-\bmhead{Acknowledgments} This work is supported by NASA Grant 80MSFC22M004.
+This work is supported by NASA Grant 80MSFC22M004.
 We want to express our gratitude to Hugging Face for hosting Prithvi, associated demos, and the corresponding datasets for fine-tuning.
-The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS \cite{JUWELS} at Jülich Supercomputing Centre (JSC).
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS~\cite{JUWELS} at Jülich Supercomputing Centre (JSC).
+Y. Kang acknowledges additional support from a NASA award 80NSSC24K1562.

 \begin{appendices}